 How about Sec?
-It’s “charm” is an -CH₂-SeH group. -SeH is called a SELENOL & it’s more generous with its H⁺, as evidenced by it’s lower pKa. pKa is a measure of acid strength (more here http://bit.ly/2KPzBCn).
-The lower the pKa, the stronger the acid (it will give up an H⁺ more readily). pH is a measure of “free” H⁺ At a pH above a molecule’s pKa, there are fewer extra H⁺, so even a stingier acid will start to feel “guilty” and donate to the cause – it’s more likely to be deprotonated at a pH above the pKa & below the pKa it’s more likely to be protonated (there are plenty of free H⁺ around, why should I share?)
+It’s “charm” is an -CH₂-SeH group. -SeH is called a SELENOL & it’s more generous with its H⁺, as evidenced by it’s lower pKa. pKa is a measure of acid strength (more here http://bit.ly/phacidbase).
+The lower the pKa, the stronger the acid (it will give up an H⁺ more readily). pH is a measure of “free” H⁺ At a pH above a molecule’s pKa, there are fewer extra H⁺, so even a stingier acid will start to feel “guilty” and donate to the cause – it’s more likely to be deprotonated at a pH above the pKa (more basic/alkaline conditions) & below the pKa (more acidic conditions) it’s more likely to be protonated (there are plenty of free H⁺ around, why should I share?)

-Se gives up an H⁺ more easily than S (it’s more acidic & has a lower pKa (the pKa of Sec is ~5.2 vs. 8.3 for Cys).
-The pH of our cells is ~7.4, which is above Sel’s pKa but below Cys’, so Cys is likely in it’s protonated thiol form (protein)-SH, BUT Sel is likely in it’s proton-less selenate form (protein)-Se⁻
+Se gives up an H⁺ more easily than S (in science-y terms we say it’s more acidic & has a lower pKa (the pKa of Sec is ~5.2 vs. 8.3 for Cys).
+The pH of our cells is ~7.4, which is above Sel’s pKa but below Cys’, so Cys is likely in its protonated thiol form (protein)-SH, BUT Sel is likely in it’s proton-less selenate form (protein)-Se⁻

 Going back to breaking up a disulfide bridge – you need a reducing agent & selenate (the -Se⁻ form) can step up to the plate!
-Remember, it has more e⁻ than it wants & oxidation is loss of e⁻ -> it wants to be oxidized (which means something else has to be reduced – you can’t have one without the other!) so it breaks up the disulfide bond by latching on to one of the S’s.
+Remember, it has more e⁻ than it wants & oxidation is loss of e⁻.
+So it wants to be oxidized (which means something else has to be reduced, since you can’t have one without the other!)
+Therefore, it breaks up the disulfide bond by latching onto one of the S’s.
 But now you have a Se stuck to the S (a selenenylsulfide (1 Se & 1 S) instead of a disulfide (2 S’s)). (instead of protein-SH & HS-protein you have protein-S-Se-protein & HS-protein) Thankfully, that Se-S bond’s weaker than the S-S bond was so it can break off easier, giving you 2 reduced cysteines

 Other important selenoproteins are thioredoxin reductases (TrxRs), which work with little proteins called thioredoxin (Trx) to serve as an intracellular disulfide reduction squad to regenerate antioxidants and help regulate signaling pathways.
 TrxR’s Sec helps replenish Trx’s Cys’s.
 And iodothyronine deiodinases are involved in making thyroid hormones